Center Stage (Atlanta): Theatre Atlanta (1957–1982)

-The theatre opened its doors on October 26, 1966, with its first production, The Royal Hunt of the Sun.
-The venue originally seated 775 around a 130-foot wing to wing, 68-foot thrust stage.
-The building housed the triple-tier parking garage still operating today, as well as a gourmet restaurant, cocktail lounges, a space for costume designing and, among other things, a few classrooms for Theatre Atlanta Institute of Speech and Voice.
+The theater opened on October 26, 1966, with a production of The Royal Hunt of the Sun.
+As built, it seated 775 around a 130-foot, wing-to-wing, 68-foot thrust stage.
+The building also housed a triple-tier parking garage that remains in use, along with a restaurant, cocktail lounges, a costume-design workshop, and classroom space for the Theatre Atlanta Institute of Speech and Voice.